Shenley Academy

 Shenley Academy (formerly known as Shenley Court Specialist Arts College) is a mixed secondary school and sixth form located in the Weoley Castle area of southwest Birmingham.
 It first opened on 4 September 2009.
 The school's academy sponsor is E-ACT, a non-profit education foundation.

 In October 2018 the school received an Ofsted inspection stating that every area of the Academy was inadequate.
-With the results of this inspection the Academy was placed into special measures with a ‘notice to terminate’ letter delivered to E-ACT stating if actions were not taken to remove these special measures, E-ACT would lose its sponsorship of Shenley Academy and Shenley would be transferred to a new Academy Trust.
+With the results of this inspection the Academy was placed into special measures with a "notice to terminate" letter delivered to E-ACT stating if actions were not taken to remove these special measures, E-ACT would lose its sponsorship of Shenley Academy and Shenley would be transferred to a new Academy Trust.
 However in July 2021, Shenley had its first section 5 inspection since 2018.
-This report stated the school was now overall a ‘good provider’ school along with 3 out of the 4 areas inspected named outstanding.
+This report stated the school was now overall a "good" school with three of the four areas inspected judged outstanding.

-Shenley became an Academy in 2009, with many changes occurring in and around the school.
-One of these was its uniform; the blue and yellow that had been used previously, for over 40 years, was replaced by black and red uniform, accompanied by matching sports wear.
-The change to an academy also brought a large sum of money to the school, this ended up being used to construct a new £24 million building for the academy.
-The new building opened on 10 September 2012 following a 19-month build programme led by main contractor Lend Lease Construction (EMEA) Limited, formerly known as Bovis Lend Lease.
-In 2022, Shenley received the best GCSE results they have ever got where one student got all grades nines.
-Recently,all students at shenley will get an extra grade of statistics.
+Shenley became an academy in 2009.
+A £24-million building was constructed for the academy, and opened on 10 September 2012 following a 19-month build programme.

 The sixth form provision was offered as part of Oaks Sixth Form College, a consortium of 7 secondary schools in South-West Birmingham.